 3. Identify and utilise fundamental evidence−based ethical arguments detailing considerations which individuals/organisations need to make

-4. Reflect on how knowledge and insight into equality and ethics issues will inform their engagement with individuals and organisations
+4. Reflect on how knowledge and insight into ethics issues will inform their engagement with individuals and organisations

 Teaching and Learning Work Loads